 Find it: 817 Bank St., wildoat.ca

 The low-down: This from-scratch bakery and café takes “homegrown” to a whole new level.
-They also have The Wild Oat Farm, located just outside of Ottawa, where they grow their own fruit and veg for their extensive, health-conscious menu.
+The owners also operate the Wild Oat Farm, located just outside Ottawa, where they grow their own fruit and veg for the extensive health-conscious menu.

 Prices: $1 to $7 each

-What to order: The peanut butter and chocolate bar sweetened with maple syrup ($3.50) or the spicy brownie ($2.50) with chipotle powder for that unexpected kick
+What to order: The peanut butter chocolate bar ($3.50), sweetened with maple syrup, or the spicy brownie ($2.50) with chipotle powder for an unexpected kick

 Find it: 369 Bank St., thimblecakes.ca

 The low-down: The interior of this downtown vegan bakery is the perfect balance of old and new.
-The vintage furniture and modern light fixtures provide an inviting atmosphere, but the shiny glass cases of confections with dainty decorations and swirls of pastel frosting steal the show.
+The vintage furniture and modern light fixtures provide an inviting atmosphere, but the shiny glass cases full of confections—with dainty decorations and swirls of pastel frosting—steal the show.

 Prices: $2.25 to $3.80 each

-What to order: Their gluten-free pumpkin scones ($3.75) smothered with a light dairy-free glaze made from coconuts, cinnamon and corn
+What to order: The gluten-free pumpkin scone ($3.75), smothered with a light dairy-free glaze made from coconuts, cinnamon and corn

 Best Vegan Bakeries in Montreal

-The low-down: The bright pink entrance and simply chic décor of this vegan bakery might be stunning, but their beautifully crafted three-tiered confections truly take the cake.
+The low-down: The bright pink entrance and simply chic decor of this vegan bakery might be stunning, but the beautifully crafted three-tiered confections truly take the cake.

 Prices: $2.50 to $6 each

-What to order: The pistachio coconut blondie ($4) with nothing but good-for-you ingredients, like sunflower oil, flax seed, coconuts and pistachios
+What to order: The pistachio coconut blondie ($4), with nothing but good-for-you ingredients, such as sunflower oil, flaxseed, coconut and pistachios

 Pâtisserie Petit Lapin